 Search or browse collections from Georgia State University's Special Collections and Archives that have been digitized.
 You will find links to other digital collections ton each page of this Research Guide.

-[Description of item], [folder title], [box number], [folder number], [name of collection], [manuscript number].
-[Collecting area].
-Special Collections and Archives, Georgia State University.
+[Description of item], [date], [identifier], [box number], [folder number], [collection title], Special Collections and Archives, Georgia State University, Atlanta, GA.

-Planned Parenthood of Georgia board roster, Planned Parenthood of Georgia, Inc. -- Board notebook, 2008, Box: 7, Folder: 1.
-Planned Parenthood Southeast Records, W084.
-Archives for Research on Women, Special Collections and Archives, Georgia State University.
+Planned Parenthood of Georgia board roster, 2008, Box 7, Folder 1, W084, Planned Parenthood Southeast Records, Special Collections and Archives, Georgia State University, Atlanta, GA.

-[Name of interviewee] oral history interview by [name of interviewer], [location of interview], [date of interview].
-[Name of oral history project], [manuscript number (if one exists)].
-[Collecting area], Special Collections and Archives, Georgia State University.
+[Name of interviewee] interview by [name of interviewer], [date of interview)], [identifier (if one exists)], [Name of oral history project], Special Collections and Archives, Georgia State University, Atlanta, GA.

-Jeff Graham oral history interview by HIllery Rink, Atlanta, GA, August 8, 2014.
-Gender and Sexuality Oral History Project, Q101.
-Gender and Sexuality Collections, Special Collections and Archives, Georgia State University.
+Jeff Graham oral history interview by Hillery Rink, August 8, 2014, Q101, Gender and Sexuality Oral History Project, Special Collections and Archives, Georgia State University, Atlanta, GA.

-Weatherman, Jon.
-"Christopher Street and Its Kind."
-RFD 175 (Fall 2018): 36-37, Box RFD, Gender and Sexuality Periodicals Collection, Q-GS-Periodicals.
-Gender and Sexuality Collections, Special Collections and Archives, Georgia State University.
+Jon Weatherman, "Christopher Street and Its Kind," RFD 175 (Fall 2018): 38-39, Box RFD, Gender and Sexuality Periodicals Collection, Special Collections and Archives, Georgia State University.
+Atlanta, GA.

 Phone: (404) 413-2880